Anal Cancer Statistics

 - Smoking: People who smoke are more likely to have anal cancer than nonsmokers.
-Quitting smoking eliminates harmful chemicals in the bloodstream and reduces risk.
+Quitting smoking decreases the amount of harmful chemicals in the bloodstream, which reduces risk.

 - Chronic local inflammation: People with anal fistulas or open wounds have a slightly higher risk.

 Anal Cancer Symptoms and Signs